HazyResearch/deepdive/doc/greenplum.md

 **After installing GreenPlum, DeepDive should work well with it.
 The rest steps are identical with the documentation for [PostgreSQL](postgresql.html)**.

-## Installation with Centos Linux
+## Installation with Linux

-The following guide sets up GreenPlum on Centos 5.6 x64.
+The following guide sets up GreenPlum on Centos 5.6 x64 with a single-node mode.

 ### Setting the Greenplum Recommended OS Parameters